 Our Picks for the Best Flea Treatment for Dogs

 Best Monthly Flea and Tick Treatment

-Frontline Plus Flea & Tick Treatment This popular medication lives up to the hype — one monthly treatment combats the entire flea lifecycle, plus ticks and lice and comes in an easy-to-squeeze applicator.
+Frontline Plus Flea & Tick Treatment This popular medication lives up to the hype — one monthly treatment combats the entire flea lifecycle, plus ticks and lice.
+It also comes in an easy-to-squeeze applicator.

 To apply Frontline, (left) you remove the applicator from the foil package, snap off the end of one of the applicators, and apply it on the back of your dog’s neck.
 Many spot-on treatments, like PetArmor Plus (center) and Sentry Fiproguard Plus (right), use similar application techniques.

-Price-wise, Frontline Plus is on the higher side of average across all flea medications at $10 per treatment (for the smallest-sized dose).
+Price-wise, Frontline Plus is on the higher side of average at around $10 per monthly treatment for the smallest-sized dose.
 PetArmor Plus is less than half that at $3 per treatment.
-Sentry Fiprogruard Plus is a close runner-up.
-It uses the same active ingredients and applicator as PetArmor, but costs $2 more per treatment.
+Sentry Fiprogruard Plus sits in the middle at about $5 per treatment.

 Did You Know?

 There are lots of ingredients, but they all do one of three things.